neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 **NOTE**:

-* In all sections and points of this document it is assumed, that repository is cloned to the home directory of current user and name of the repository is not changed. i.e. its path is: `/home/<username>/LoRa_WAN-Server-Deploy`
+* In all sections and points of this document, it is assumed that the repository is cloned to the home directory of the current user and the name of the repository has not been changed; i.e., its path is: `/home/<username>/LoRa_WAN-Server-Deploy`

  * *OR, shorter*: `~/LoRa_WAN-Server-Deploy`

 ### 2.4.
 Regenerate TLS certificates
-There are pre-generated self-signed TLS certificates for ChirpStack, Mosquitto and Traefik in provided repository.
+There are pre-generated, self-signed TLS certificates for ChirpStack, Mosquitto, and Traefik in the provided repository.
 Nonetheless, it is recommended to regenerate them.
-Docummentation on how to generate ChirpStack certificates is available [online](https://www.chirpstack.io/docs/guides/mosquitto-tls-configuration.html).
-However, pre-configured .json files and helper script, which gererates needed certificates and places them to correct location are provided in the repository.
+Documentation on how to generate ChirpStack certificates is available [online](https://www.chirpstack.io/docs/guides/mosquitto-tls-configuration.html).
+However, pre-configured .json files and a helper script, which generates the needed certificates and places them in the correct locations, are provided in the repository.
-**NOTE**: Provided helper script generates certificates only for EU433 and EU868 regions. if any other region is needed, please refer to the [ChirpStack docummentation](https://www.chirpstack.io/docs/guides/mosquitto-tls-configuration.html) and/or edit provided configuration files and script according to your requirements.
+**NOTE**: The provided helper script generates certificates only for the EU433 and EU868 LoRaWAN regions.
+If any other region is required, please refer to the [ChirpStack documentation](https://www.chirpstack.io/docs/guides/mosquitto-tls-configuration.html) and/or edit the provided configuration files and script according to your requirements.

-Follow this procedure to regenerate ChirpStack and Mosquitto self-signed certificates:
+Follow this procedure to regenerate the self-signed certificates for ChirpStack and Mosquitto:
 * Install [cfssl](https://github.com/cloudflare/cfssl) utility.
 For Debian and apt based operating systems following command can be used:

       sudo apt update && sudo apt install golang-cfssl